 Genesis 20:1– 22: Matthew 7:15-29 Psalm 9:1-12 Proverbs 2: 16-22

 I grew up all over the USA: Illinois, Wisconsin, Ohio, California and finally Denver.
 My fondest memories of my childhood are my days in Stoughton, Wisconsin.
 We lived in a simple house with no fences in the backyard.
-This was great for football games and whiffle ball games as our neighbor’s backyards became a bigger playing field.
+This was great for football and whiffle ball games as our neighbor’s backyards made for a bigger playing field.

 We belonged to a small Lutheran church where I was introduced to Jesus.
 I was confirmed in that church and became a Christian in the beautiful old church, St. John’s Lutheran.
 I loved it for many reasons, the family feel, the potlucks, the sledding parties and most of all for the kind Sunday School teachers that taught us in the musty basement of that building.
 The entire basement was a classroom with partitions put up to create separate classrooms for the different grades.